 More Walkers and Cyclists on the Streets

-More people are choosing to take mass transit, walk or bike more for various reasons including to help save the environment or to improve their physical fitness.
+More people are choosing to take mass transit, walk or bike for various reasons including to help save the environment or to improve their physical fitness.
 Rail ridership increased to 241 million passengers in 2015.
 This increases the number of pedestrians who are walking and crossing streets to get to train stations.

 There has been a 14 percent increase since 2010 in the number of people walking to work.
-People who ride bicycles to work has increased to 55 percent according to Chicago’s Department of Transportation American Community Survey.
+People who ride bicycles to work have increased to 55 percent according to Chicago’s Department of Transportation American Community Survey.
 This is a trend that has been seen around the country with 4 million Americans claiming they walk to work and 860,000 saying they ride a bike to work in the 2013 Census.